radiantlogic-v8/documentation-new/documentation/namespace-configuration-guide/04-virtual-views-of-database-backends.md

 If you want to condition the virtual view of your database to only return a set of entries that match a certain criterion, you can enter a SQL Filter on the Advanced Settings tab.
 An example of a filter would be ENAME=’s%’, which would only return entries that have an ENAME value that starts with “s” (the % is a wild card character).

->**NOTE - You must enter a valid SQL filter and use the actual database attribute names (as opposed to using any virtual names you have configured through mapping).
-The SQL syntax you use in your filter must be compatible with the database brand/version you are accessing on the backend.**
+>[!note] You must enter a valid SQL filter and use the actual database attribute names (as opposed to using any virtual names you have configured through mapping).
+The SQL syntax you use in your filter must be compatible with the database brand/version you are accessing on the backend.

 To get assistance on defining the SQL filter:
 1. Click **Assist**.